 But not Python.

 Python, has long been a stand out exception in how it was designed - syntactic markers are not necessary to infer program structure because indentation is the marker that determines program structure.

-This argument over the merits of meaningful indentation in python has been going on for decades, and not everybody agrees with this, but it’s generally considered a good idea - usually for the reaasons argued in this stack exchange question:
+This argument over the merits of meaningful indentation in Python has been going on for decades, and not everybody agrees with this, but it's generally considered a good idea - usually for the reasons argued in this stack exchange question:

 Python inherited the significant indentation from the (now obsolete) predecessor language ABC.
 ABC is one of the very few programming languages which have used usability testing to direct the design.
 So while discussions about syntax usually comes down to subjective opinions and personal preferences, the choice of significant indentation actually has a sounder foundation.

 Guido van Rossum came across subtle bugs where the indentation disagreed with the syntactic grouping.
 Meaningful indentation fixed this class of bug.
 Since there are no begin/end brackets there cannot be a disagreement between grouping perceived by the parser and the human reader.